 With a C-corporation, if the business does not distribute any dividends then the shareholder won’t pay any taxes.
 However, there are traps for the wary.
 Retaining profits in the C-corporation to invest in personal holding income assets that generate passive income like interest, dividends, capital gains, etc. could result in a personal holding company tax.
 In addition, the accumulated earnings tax prevents C-corporations from deferring the shareholder’s dividend tax indefinitely by forcing the dividend to be paid out to the shareholder through an additional 15% tax.
 These traps have to be considered by any business owner who is considering use of a C-corporation.

 Understanding sole-proprietorships and C-corporations helps us settle on the best of both worlds: the S-corporation.
-The S-corporation is a tax-only concept that allows shareholders to elect a special income tax status for their business.
+The S-corporation is an income tax-only classification that allows shareholders to elect a special income tax status for their business.
 You cannot create an S-corporation legal entity because it doesn’t exist in the legal world.
 You have to create an LLC or state law corporation and elect to treat it as an S-corporation with the IRS and your state tax authorities.
 Check out this article if you want to learn more about the different options you have with Limited Liability Companies.

 The beauty of an S-corporation is that it takes the single layer of tax from a sole-proprietorship, called a pass-through tax, and combines it with the protections from self-employment tax from a C-corporation.
 This is the best of both worlds.